 - ¼ cup crumbled feta cheese

-- 4 garlic cloves finely chopped
+- 4 garlic cloves (finely chopped)

-- finely chopped cilantro for garnish
+- Finely chopped chives or cilantro

 - Add oil in a hot pan and drop the chopped garlic.
 Stir and allow it to infuse the oil for a while.
 In a minute or so, scatter the chopped onion.
-Season with salt and pepper and allow it to soften a bit.
+Season with salt and allow it to soften a bit.
 Make sure the onion does not brown.

 - Next, scatter the chopped red peppers, cumin powder and continue sautéing until the peppers are softened.
 This should take about 3 minutes.